Pirate Express

 Pirate Express is an animated series that is a co-production between Atomic Cartoons in Canada and Sticky Pictures in Australia.
 The series aired for only one week in April 2015 on Teletoon.
 It hasn't aired on the channel since its premiere week.
 In Australia, the series debuted on 9Go! on July 4, 2015.
 26 episodes were produced.

 Synopsis

-300 years ago, Captain LaPoutine and his crew, Armando, Burt, Booli and Spewey tried to steal a princess' tiara, but unfortunately they accidentally stole Poseidon's underwear instead.
+300 years ago, Captain LaPoutine and his crew, Armando, Burt, Booli and Spewey tried to steal a princess' tiara, but accidentally stole Poseidon's underwear instead.
 This angered Poseidon and made him shrink the pirates and imprison them in a bottle.
-In the present day, the pirates were accidentally released by his younger son, Newt.
-Newt decided to take control of the pirates and go on adventures with them.
+In the present day, the pirates are accidentally released by his younger son, Newt.
+Newt decides to take control of the pirates and go on adventures with them.